infobip/oneapi-php/QUICKSTART.md

  * You must have an active Internet connection.
  * You have satisfied the prerequisites and [signed up](http://www.parseco.com/sign-up/) at [Parseco website](http://www.parseco.com).
 After sign-up, SMS message with the verification PIN will be sent to your cell phone.

-screenshot: account verifcation page screenshot<br/>
+screenshot: account verification page screenshot<br/>
 Input the four-digit PIN from the received SMS message in the verification box and press verify.
 Congratulations on your successful registration - you can start using Parseco API!
 If you want, you can try out the [live demos](http://www.parseco.com/demos/) now.